 What to choose?
 Managed Security Services or Your Own Security Team

 A recent study found that more than two-thirds of businesses that have never experienced a data security incident believed their company was unlikely to be affected by a breach in the future.
-Almost half of the organizations reported experiencing a security breach simultaneously, which speaks volumes of what tasks manage security services providers.
+Almost half of the organizations reported experiencing a security breach simultaneously, which speaks volumes of what tasks are handled by managed security services providers.
 Any time a company discloses a data breach, it reinforces the need for companies to take their data security seriously.
 If your organization has not been the subject of a data infringement, it’s not an indication that it won’t happen in the future.

 Actions to take during cyberthreat

-Being a top managed services provider in the USA, we have recently experienced occurrences like Petya and WannaCry that take over networks, infect PCs and plant malware, encrypt all the data, and charge a Bitcoin rescue to get it back.
+Being a top managed security services provider in the USA, we have recently experienced occurrences like Petya and WannaCry that take over networks, infect PCs and plant malware, encrypt all the data, and charge a Bitcoin rescue to get it back.

 The company could be down or face a ransom cost of tens of thousands of dollars at this stage.
 A recent example was when we saw hospitals in Europe go down for days.
 Maersk Shipping has recently been crippled worldwide due to the effects of Ransomware, and this quarter the impact on profits is over $300 million.